Xilinx/mlir-aie/AIEDialect.md

 operation ::= `AIE.wire` `(` $source `:` $sourceBundle `,` $dest `:` $destBundle `)` attr-dict
 ```

-The "aie.wire" operation represents a physical set of connections between components in a Versal device.
+The `aie.wire` operation represents a physical set of connections between components in a Versal device.
-Typically, these components are switches, represented by an "aie.switchbox" operation, and tiles,
+Typically, these components are switches, represented by an `aie.switchbox` operation, and tiles,
 represented by an [aie.tile](#aietile-aietileop) operation.

 #### Attributes: